 “Take control of what I say, O Lord, and guard my lips.”
 Psalm 141:3

-A leader in a church I belonged to years ago used to say, if you feel the urge to pass on a bit of gossip, or say anything about anyone, first ask yourself the question “is it true, is it kind, is it necessary?”
+A leader in a church I belonged to years ago used to say, if you feel the urge to pass on a bit of gossip, or say anything nasty about anyone, first ask yourself the questions: “is it true, is it kind, is it necessary?”
 I would like to take that question and apply it to self-deprecating comments too.
 When we feel the urge to make nasty comments about myself when I look in the mirror – about the latest wrinkle, or saggy bit.
 We can ask God to help us to zip it.
 Or better still, we can do what the Psalmist did and thank God for creating us so beautifully 👇🏻

 4. Know what God says about you